PostgreSQL Performance Tuning: Optimize Your Database Server

 Most of the tuning on RHEL is done with the tuned daemon.
 This daemon adapts the operating system to perform better for the workload.

 The tuned daemon comes installed by default.
-If it does not (perhaps due to configuration of kickstart files), install it with:
+If it does not (perhaps due to the configuration of kickstart files), install it with:

 dnf -y install tuned